aaryanrlondhe/Secure-Drive-Antivirus/README.md

 ## Features
 Secure Drive Antivirus offers a robust suite of features designed to protect your system from malicious threats:

-- Real-time File Monitoring <a name="real-time-file-monitoring"></a>: This feature monitors file creation events in real-time using watchdog, detecting newly created files and scanning them for potential threats to ensure immediate protection.
+- Real-Time File Monitoring <a name="real-time-file-monitoring"></a>: This feature monitors file creation events in real-time using watchdog, detecting newly created files and scanning them for potential threats to ensure immediate protection.

 - Full System Scan <a name="full-system-scan"></a>: This functionality allows for the scanning of all files and directories on specified drives or the entire system.
 It provides comprehensive scanning reports and progress indicators, ensuring thorough and transparent protection.